Annual Report

 KEY OUTCOME MEASURES

-• CASA volunteers and/or staff attended more than 230 court hearings and submitted 117 CASA reports prior to court hearings.
+• CASA volunteers and/or staff attended 226 court hearings and submitted 127 CASA reports prior to court hearings.
 (Reports are required for many but not all hearings.)

-• CASA volunteers logged nearly 11,000 “contacts,” or conversations with teachers, therapists, social workers, foster parents, parents and other service providers in the children’s lives to better understand the children’s needs and provide targeted advocacy.
+• CASA volunteers logged more than 16,000 “contacts,” or conversations with teachers, therapists, social workers, foster parents, parents and other service providers in the children’s lives to better understand the children’s needs and provide targeted advocacy.

 The intervention CASA provides, in collaboration with social workers, Guardians ad litem and the court system, is crucial to increasing the likelihood that children suffering from atrociously adverse experiences can develop the resilience and coping skills needed to succeed in life.
 Child abusers are rarely held accountable by the criminal justice system.
 The civil court system in which CASA operates is often the only system holding child abusers accountable for their damaging actions.